All Episodes

 Well, I mean, that goes with it.

-I mean, it's kind of unstated, but yeah, accountability, I agree with you.
+I mean, it's kind of unstated, but yeah, accountability.

-Otherwise, look, the reason the Democrats want HR SR1 is they don't want integrity.
+Otherwise, look, the reason the Democrats want HRSR1 is they don't want integrity.

-The only reason I can think of when you need a picture ID for to get everything in life that they don't want it is they've got nefarious intentions.
+The only reason I can think of when you need a picture ID to get everything in life that they don't want it is they've got nefarious intentions.

 So to ensure integrity and confidence in the outcome of elections, these are the basic fundamental and fair things that are needed to ensure that.